 In June 2019, the unemployment rate1 in the tourism sector was at 4.8%, which is 0.3 percentage points higher than the rate reported in June 2018, but lower than the previous month (May 2019), when the unemployment rate stood at 5.4%.

-At 4.5%, tourism’s unemployment rate was well below Canada’s seasonally unadjusted unemployment rate of 5.7%.
+At 4.8%, tourism’s unemployment rate was below Canada’s seasonally unadjusted unemployment rate of 5.2%.

-With the exception of Recreation & Entertainment and Transportation, all tourism industry groups reported lower unemployment rates than the same month last year (Table 1).
+The Accommodations, Food & Beverage Services, and Recreation & Entertainment industry groups reported higher unemployment rates than the same month last year (Table 1).

-On a provincial basis, tourism unemployment rates ranged from 3.3% in Saskatchewan and Manitoba to 10.2% in Newfoundland and Labrador.
+On a provincial basis, tourism unemployment rates ranged from 2.5% in British Columbia to 7.1% in Newfoundland and Labrador.

-The seasonally unadjusted unemployment rates for tourism in each province were below the rates reported for the provincial economy (Figure 1).
+The seasonally unadjusted unemployment rates for tourism in each province, with the exception of Prince Edward Island and Quebec, were below the rates reported for the provincial economy (Figure 1).